LiangCZhang/Rcess/README.md

 Demo
 ====

-In this section, we use Zhang, Worthington, and Hu (in press)'s study as an example.
+In this section, we use Zhang, Worthington, and Hu (2017)'s study as an example.
 The first part teaches you how to install this package on R. The second part generates the estimates of cost economies (which are their results in Table 4 to Table 8) Notice that they only provides estimates of cost economies.
 In the remaining part of this section, we write a function to show the intervals of cost economies for inferring the existence of economies of scale and scope.

 #### Installation